-International artist Candice Breitz, discusses her multiscreen video installation Love Story, 2016, a work that focusses on the current, worldwide refugee crisis, in conversation with director and producer Ivan O’Mahoney.
+International artist Candice Breitz, discusses her multiscreen video installation Wilson Must Go, 2016, a work that focusses on the current, worldwide refugee crisis, in conversation with director and producer Ivan O’Mahoney.

 Doors open at 6pm with drinks available for purchase.